DonAdam2/react-dynamic-stepper/README.md

 ### Navigate to step programmatically:

-The **ref** passed to the Stepper component exposes a **navigateToStep** function, that can programmatically navigate the user to a specific step.
+The **ref** passed to the Stepper component exposes two navigation functions that can programmatically navigate the user to a specific step.
 It can be useful in scenarios when controlling step navigation from outside the Stepper component is required.

+- **navigateToStepByIndex(index: number)**: Navigate to a step using its zero-based index position
+- **navigateToStepById(id: string)**: Navigate to a step using its unique identifier (requires the step to have an `id` property)

 > ### ***Important Note***:
 >